jivoi/awesome-osint/README.md

 * [SnoopSnoo](http://snoopsnoo.com) - Provides reddit user and subreddits analytics.
 * [Subreddits](http://subreddits.org) - Discover new subreddits.
 * [Reddit Comment Search](https://redditcommentsearch.com/) - Analyze a reddit users by comment history.
+* [Universal Scammer List](https://universalscammerlist.com/) - This acts as the website-portion for the subreddit /r/universalscammerlist.
+That subreddit, in conjuction with this website and a reddit bot, manages a list of malicious reddit accounts and minimizes the damage they can deal.
+This list is referred to as the "USL" for short.

 ### [↑](#contents) VKontakte